 Medical bills, car expenses, and home costs aren't unexpected — at least they shouldn't be.
 If you have a body, a car or home, sooner or later it is going to cost you.

 What she means is that your budget should include an estimate of how much you'll spend on variable costs like home, car and health issues.

-For example, One good rule of thumb is that 1 percent of your home's cost should be set aside each year for home repairs and maintenance.
+For example, One good rule of thumb is that 1% of your home's value should be set aside each year for home repairs and maintenance.
 If you live in a $250,000 home, you should save $2,500 per year or $208 per month.

 You won't spend $2,500 every year.
 Some years you'll spend just $100 or $200 on basic maintenance, like cleaning the gutters.
 But other years you'll spend $7,000 replacing the roof.
 The 1 percent rule of thumb is intended to be a long-term annualized average, and you can budget for these types of expenses by setting aside $208 per month in a "home repairs and maintenance" fund.

 The same is true for car and health expenses.
 You may choose to set aside $600 a year, or $50 per month, for car repairs.
 Some years you'll spend $0.
 Other years, you'll need to fork over $4,000 to replace the transmission.
 Budget yearly to "even out" these wild swings.